octoocto/m8gd/README.md

-# m8gd: M8 Display and Visualizer
+# m8gd: M8 Headless Display and Visualizer

 ## Description

-m8gd renders the M8's display in a 3D environment using the Godot Engine.
+m8gd is a M8 headless client that is capable of rendering the M8's display in a 3D environment using the Godot Engine.

-This repository consists of the C++ library `libm8gd` that acts as a headless M8 client library and Godot extension, and the Godot project `m8gd` to provide the display.
+This repository consists of the C++ library and GDExtension `libm8gd` that acts as a headless M8 client library, and the Godot project `m8gd` as the frontend.

-Still a very early WIP and many features are missing.
+## Features

+- Multiple 3D scenes inspired by live camera setups:
+    - [ ] The
+- [ ] s

 ## Building from source